Frequently asked questions.

 Eligible expenses can include tuition, mandatory fees, books, supplies, and equipment required for enrollment or attendance; certain room and board costs during any academic period the beneficiary is enrolled at least half-time; and certain expenses for a special-needs student.

-CollegeChoice Advisor investment options are managed by: American Funds; BlackRock Institutional Trust Company, N.A.; BlackRock Advisors, Diamond Hill Capital Management, Inc; Pacific Investment Management Company LLC (PIMCO); Sallie Mae Bank; and T. Rowe Price.
+CollegeChoice Advisor Investment options are managed by: American Funds; The Boston Company Asset Management, LLC; BlackRock Institutional Trust Company, N.A; BlackRock Advisors, Diamond Hill Capital Management, Inc; NexBank, Pacific Investment Management Company LLC (PIMCO), T. Rowe Price, and Vanguard.

 Any person of any age with a Social Security number can be named as the beneficiary of a CollegeChoice Advisor account.
 As account owner, you can select a child, adult or even yourself as beneficiary.
 If a beneficiary decides not to attend college, you can name another beneficiary who is a qualified member of the same family as the original beneficiary.
 Please see the Disclosure Statement for more information on who qualifies.